Malayalam: History

-According to Govindankutty, both Tamil and Malayalam developed during the prehistoric period from a common ancestor, "Proto-Tamil-Malayalam", and that the notion of Malayalam being a "daughter" of Tamil is misplaced.
+However Govindankutty argues that both Tamil and Malayalam was developed during the prehistoric period from a common ancestor, "Proto-Tamil-Malayalam", and that the notion of Malayalam being a "daughter" of Tamil is misplaced.
 This is based on the fact that Malayalam and several Dravidian languages on the Western Coast have common archaic features which are not found even in the oldest historical forms of literary Tamil.
 Despite this, Malayalam shares many common innovations with Tamil that emerged during the early Middle Tamil period, thus making independent descent untenable.
 (Note: Linguist K.M Prabhakar Variar further adds: "It is an accepted principle in comparative linguistics that 'innovations' rather than 'retentions' or 'losses' are to be relied on for sub-grouping of genetically related language.
 Every member of a language family has a stock of 'retentions of a few proto-features' together with a stock 'innovations'.
 It is the later that would show the relative distances among the member languages.
 Therefore, retention of a few proto-features in a particular language does not prove the earlier branching of the same from the proto-language.
 Malayalam, of course, has retained certain phonological and morphological features which can be reconstructed as belonging to the Proto-Dravidian and which have been lost or have suffered shape changes in the other member-languages.
 Which language in the Dravidian family doesn't have such retentions?
 Has anyone measured the relative percentages of retentions of archaic features in the twenty and odd Dravidian languages?".)

 Indeed, most features of Malayalam morphology are derivable from a form of speech corresponding to early Middle Tamil.